Read when an Irritrol RD600 controller turns a valve on or runs a schedule unexpectedly, or if a valve stays stuck on.

 Summary: Typical Causes:

-- The valve is turned on manually at the valve (in the valve box typically underground) The valve itself should normally be turn off in this location so that it can be turn on by energizing the solenoid on top of the valve).
+- The valve is turned on manually at the valve (in the valve box typically underground) The valve itself should normally be in the off position so that it can be turned on by energizing the solenoid on top of the valve).
 If turned on, nothing can turn it off.
-Make sure the solenoid it tight (hand tight) and any pressure relief screws are tight. .
+Make sure the solenoid it tight (hand tighten snugly) and any also check the pressure relief screws are tight. .

 - The valve is failing and it’s not a controller problem, see below for more details.